Spatial behavior in a Mott insulator near the voltage-driven resistive transition: Abstract

 \section{Abstract}

-We develop a real space picture of the voltage bias driven transition from a Mott insulator to a correlated metal.
-Within our Keldysh mean field approach the problem reduces to self-consistency equations for the charge and spin auxiliary fields that decouple the Hubbard interaction.
-We solve these, obtain the nonlinear current-voltage (I-V) characteristic of the system, and illustrate the behaviour of the local density of states across the sample in different voltage bias regimes.
-We find that the effect of bias penetrates deeper into the system with increasing voltage, with a characteristic penetration depth $\xi(V)$ which rises sharply close to the breakdown voltage.
-We set up an approximate scheme to explain the features in the local density of states close to the insulator-metal transition.
+We develop a real space theory of the voltage bias driven transition from a Mott insulator to a correlated metal.
+Within our Keldysh mean field approach the problem reduces to a self-consistency scheme for the charge and spin profiles in this open system.
+We solve this problem for a two dimensional antiferromagnetic Mott insulator at zero temperature.
+The charge and spin magnitude is uniform over the system at zero bias, but a bias $V$ leads to spatial modulation over a lengthscale $\xi(V)$ near the edges. $\xi(V)$ grows rapidly and becomes comparable to system size as $V$ increases towards a threshold scale $V_c$.
+The linear response conductance of the insulator is zero with the current being exponentially small for $V \ll V_c$.
+The current increases rapidly as $V \rightarrow V_c$.
+Beyond $V_c$, we observe an inhomogeneous low moment antiferromagnetic metal, and at even larger bias a current saturated paramagnetic metal.
+We suggest an approximate scheme for the spectral features of this nonequilibrium system.